Afansyarifudin/AgroConnect/README.md

 - Run `npm install` for first initialize project after clone repo

 ## Description
-This is a project of RESTFull API using Go language and detailed tech stack below
+This is a project of NodeJS using ExpressJS framework and detailed tech stack below
 | Tech          | Used as       |
 | ------------- | ------------- |
 | ExpressJS    | Framework     |